There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 The Rhinoceros Beetle (Xyloryctes jamaicensis) is one of the largest beetles in North America and can grow up to three inches long.

-These beetles are mostly black, but their wing covers and antennae will be either red or brown in color.
+These beetles are mostly black, but their wing covers and antennae will be red or brown.

 Further, they have small hairs on their bodies that can cause an allergic reaction if they come into contact with your skin.

-The adults feed primarily on rotten wood, but larvae will also eat fresh wood.
-These beetles are nocturnal, so if you happen to see one during daylight hours, it’s possible they’re sick and unable to fly.
+The adults feed primarily on rotten wood, but larvae eat fresh wood.
+These beetles are nocturnal, so if you see one during daylight hours, they may be sick and unable to fly.

 48. Spotted Cucumber Beetle

-The Spotted Cucumber Beetle is an agricultural pest that feeds on cucurbit crops such as cucumbers, squash, pumpkin, and other members of the cucurbit family.
+The Spotted Cucumber Beetle is an agricultural pest that feeds on cucurbit crops such as cucumbers, squash, pumpkin, and other family members.

-They are typically green or brown in color with black spots on their wing covers.
+They are typically green or brown with black spots on their wing covers.
 They are one of the types of beetles in North Carolina.

 The Spotted Cucumber Beetle has one generation per year and overwinters in plant debris, weeds, and woody materials near infested plants.
-The larvae feed on roots, but they can also feed on plant stems near ground level.
+The larvae feed on roots but can also feed on plant stems near ground level.

 49. Spotted Tree Borer Beetle